mbeaudru/modern-js-cheatsheet/README.md

 const mySquare = new Square(10);
 console.log(mySquare.area) // 100
-console.log(mySquare.getHelloPhrase()) // 'Hi, I am a Square' -- Square inherits from Polygon and has access to its methods console.log(mySquare.getCustomHelloPhrase()) // 'Hi, I am a Square with a lenght of 10'
+console.log(mySquare.getHelloPhrase()) // 'Hi, I am a Square' -- Square inherits from Polygon and has access to its methods console.log(mySquare.getCustomHelloPhrase()) // 'Hi, I am a Square with a length of 10'
 ```

 **Note :** If we had tried to use `this` before calling `super()` in Square class, a ReferenceError would have been raised: